jkarenko/doodle-racer/progress.md

 5. CI/GitHub Actions — should we set up from day one or after initial prototype?
 6. Art assets: will everything be procedurally drawn (no external images), or do we need any placeholder assets?
 7. Target browsers: must we support Firefox at launch?
-8. Any preference for state-management style (OOP classes vs functional modules) beyond “modular TypeScript”?
+8. Any preference for state-management style (OOP classes vs functional modules) beyond "modular TypeScript"?

 Next steps
 • Await clarification on questions above.